animachine/animachine/README.md

 ##animachine
 *a GUI for [GSAP]*
-It lets you to create code driven animation using traditional animation tools (like timeline, transformtool, etc).
+ lets you to create code driven animation using traditional animation tools (like timeline, transformtool, etc).
 You don't need to make any changes to your project to use animachine, just add the [chrome extension][extension] or embed it like any other js library and start animating.

 ###Status